mhaley37/vets-api/docs/setup/hybrid.md

 ## Running

-1. To start Postgres and Redis: `docker-compose -f docker-compose-deps.yml up`
+1. To start Postgres and Redis: `bin/deps`

 1. Start vets-api as per the [native running instructions](running_natively.md).